 What the Encounter Is Like

-Your guide will stop the engine and let the boat drift quietly as you scan the surface.
-When a turtle surfaces to breathe — every 5–7 minutes typically — you slip silently into the water with your snorkel mask and observe from a respectful distance.
-The water at Turtle Point is typically 3–6 metres deep over the seagrass beds.
+The guide cuts the engine and lets the boat drift quietly while scanning the surface.
+When a turtle surfaces to breathe — typically every 5–7 minutes — snorkellers slip silently into water 3–6 metres deep over seagrass beds.

 Green sea turtles are generally unbothered by calm, quiet snorkellers.
-A turtle feeding on seagrass will often continue feeding even when snorkellers are nearby, as long as no one approaches or disturbs it.
-This passive observation is what makes Turtle Point's encounters feel genuinely wild — not staged.
+A turtle feeding on seagrass will often continue feeding even with snorkellers nearby, as long as no one approaches or disturbs it.
+This passive approach creates genuinely wild encounters rather than staged performances.

 Responsible Turtle Watching Rules

-- Never touch, chase, or attempt to ride a sea turtle — this causes serious stress
+- Never touch, chase, or attempt to ride a sea turtle — causes serious stress

-- Never position yourself directly above a turtle surfacing to breathe — blocking access to air is dangerous for the animal
+- Never position yourself directly above a turtle surfacing to breathe — blocking air access is dangerous

 - No flash photography underwater — sudden light causes disorientation